The Gut-Skin Axis: Could FODMAPs Be Behind Your Eczema or Rosacea?

 The gut and the skin are both barrier organs, both heavily populated by microbes, and both in constant conversation with the immune system.
 When the gut microbiome shifts, downstream immune signaling can change, and some of those changes appear to influence skin conditions.

 Rosacea has the strongest gut connection in the literature.
-Small intestinal bacterial overgrowth (SIBO) and H. pylori infection both show elevated rates in rosacea patients in multiple studies (Weinstock & Steinhoff, 2013; Yang, 2018).
+Small intestinal bacterial overgrowth (SIBO) and H. pylori infection both show elevated rates in rosacea patients across multiple studies.
 Eczema (atopic dermatitis) correlates with gut dysbiosis in infants and adults, but specific FODMAP-driven mechanisms haven't been tested.
 Acne has some dairy-association data, which intersects with the lactose piece of FODMAPs but isn't really a FODMAP story.

 Low-FODMAP is not a dermatology treatment.
 It might help your skin indirectly if your gut is a contributor.
 It's worth trying as an experiment if you already have gut symptoms and want a reversible lever.
 It is not worth trying as a substitute for a dermatologist.